ExampleTeam2/lost-and-found/deliverables/ScientificReport/scientific_report.md

 \text{EfficientNet-B1} & \text{332,786}^2 & \text{TRUE} & \text{0.81\%} & \text{2.03\%} & \text{7883.03} & \text{0.13\%}\\
 \hline
 \end{array} \\
-& \text{}^1 \text{ To measure the distance for each region, the midpoint of the region was used, and the median  }
+& \text{}^1 \text{ To measure the distance for each region, the midpoint of the regions are used, and the median  }
-\\ & \text{ } \text{ } \text{ distance was calculated in kilometers (km).}
+\\ & \text{ } \text{ } \text{ distance is calculated in kilometers (km).}
 \\ & ^2 \text{ The dataset is not fairly distributed. }
 \end{aligned}
 $$

-To use our region model to predict the country is a good idea, since the model without augmentation can predict it over 50% which is very near to the country model.
-In addition this region model can predict the region which is of course a plus point, especially for larger countries.
+Using the region predictor for our country prediction task is a viable alternative if the best accuracy is not required, as it reaches a balanced accuracy of over 54%, getting close to some of our country predictor models.
+For combined use, this can be useful, as only one model needs to be deployed.

 $$
 \begin{aligned}